-These must be considered within the context of the internal standardisation materials provided in order to ensure a consistent approach to other candidates in the centre.
+These must be considered within the context of the internal standardisation materials provided to ensure a consistent approach to other candidates in the centre.
 Where there was no internal standardisation carried out (because there was only one teacher involved in marking the component), work of other candidates in the cohort must be considered to ensure that judgements can be made on the consistency of standards.

-It is recommended that the review takes place at the centre in order to maintain the integrity of the work and to ensure secure storage.
+It is recommended that the review takes place at the candidate's centre to maintain the integrity of the work and to ensure secure storage.
 If the review must take place remotely, then the original materials should be held at the centre, with the reviewer being provided with copies of the candidate's work.

-It must be made clear to the reviewer, the teacher and the candidate that it is not possible for anyone to alter the work after the internal assessor has provided a mark to the candidate.
+Once the centre has informed the candidate of their mark for a centre assessed component/unit, it must be made clear to the reviewer, the teacher and the candidate that no-one is permitted to alter the work.